ChaigneauDoryan/Shelfy/README.md

-# Codex - Social Book Tracking App
+# Shelfy - Social Book Tracking App

-Codex is a full-stack web application designed for book lovers to track their reading progress, discover new books, and connect with others in reading groups.
+Shelfy is a full-stack web application designed for book lovers to track their reading progress, discover new books, and connect with others in reading groups.

 ## ✨ Key Features